Skip to Main Content

 • Funding time: Same day to three business days.

-Most online lenders will fund your loan within three business days of approval.
-That said, the process may take longer if there’s any inaccurate information or something missing from your application.
+Most online lenders will fund your loan within three business days of approval, and many advertise same- or next-business-day funding.
+The process may take longer if your application has missing or incorrect information.

-Same- and next-day funding are commonly advertised.
-However, both rely on when you apply and how your bank processes deposits.
-Even if you are approved, and funds are sent that same day, you may not see the money in your account for two or three more business days.
+Even if you are approved and funds are sent that same day, you may not see the money in your account for two or three more business days.
+It depends on how quickly your bank processes deposits.

 Bank